• Skip to primary navigation

 This is a common problem for restaurants in the Bay Area.
 I am not sure I fully understand why a restaurant would make an effort to accommodate gluten free diners if they can't do it safely.
 I am trying to visualize a cook line.
 It would surprise me if a cook didn't switch pans and utensils as they cooked each order.

-No restaurant would use a pan to make chicken marsala, then use the same pan to make a scampi order, so I don't understand why it is hard to switch to sterilized pans and utensils for gluten free orders.
-You have to switch to clean pans after each order anyways.
+No restaurant would use a pan to make chicken marsala, then use the same pan to make a scampi order, so I don’t understand why it is hard to switch to sterilized pans and utensils for gluten free orders.
+You have to switch to clean pans after each order anyway.

 7. "Flour is in the air, so nothing on our gluten free menu is really gluten free."